Jacob Bjerknes: Professional career

-In 1969, Jacob Bjerknes helped toward an understanding of El Niño Southern Oscillation, by suggesting that an anomalously warm spot in the eastern Pacific can weaken the east-west temperature difference, disrupting trade winds, which push warm water to the west.
-The result is increasingly warm water toward the east.
+In 1969, Jacob Bjerknes helped toward an understanding of the El Niño-Southern Oscillation, by suggesting that the increased sea-surface temperatures observed in the central and eastern Pacific during El Niños, were due to a reduction in the trade winds of the Southern Hemisphere and the consequent weakening of equatorial upwelling.
+He also proposed an overturning of the atmosphere, the Walker Circulation, which is most developed during La Niñas when the trade winds are strongest and the temperature gradient along the Equator is greatest.

 Personal life

 In 1928, he married Hedvig Borthen (1904–1998).
 They were the parents of two children.
 He died on 7 July 1975 in Los Angeles, California.

 Honors and awards

 He was made an Honorary Member of the Royal Meteorological Society in 1932 and a member of both the Norwegian Academy of Science and Letters and the Royal Swedish Academy of Science in 1933.